Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 ## Day 54 (19/03/2021) | SEO improvement blog

+* Be awaemre of your direct, imdirect amd semantic competitors.
+* Pick the right keyeords

 **Thoughts:** To beat your competition in SEO you need to be alert

 ## Day 55 (20/03/2021)